CERT-Polska/n6/docs/installation/system.md

 # System Preparation

-**TBD: the following description needs an update regarding the components that now work under Python 3.9.**
+**TBD: the following description needs an update regarding the stuff that now works under Python 3.9, and the software it now depends on (including the OS); notably, the current implementation of the *n6* basic data pipeline now resides in `N6DataPipeline`, *not* in `N6Core` (where the legacy Python-2.7 stuff resides).**

 ## RabbitMQ